10-Q 1 gbio-20240930x10q.htm 10-Q

 Employee Retention Credit

-Under the provisions of the extension of the Coronavirus Aid, Relief, and Economic Security Act, or the CARES Act passed by the United States Congress and signed by the President, we are eligible for a refundable Employee Retention Credit, or ERC, subject to certain criteria.
+Under the provisions of the extension of the Coronavirus Aid, Relief, and Economic Security Act, or the CARES Act, passed by the United States Congress and signed by the President, we are eligible for a refundable Employee Retention Credit, or ERC, subject to certain criteria.
 ASC 105, Generally Accepted Accounting Principles, describes the decision-making framework when no clear guidance exists in GAAP for a particular transaction.
 Specifically, ASC 105-10-05-2 instructs companies to look for guidance for a similar transaction within GAAP and apply that guidance by analogy.
 As such, forms of government assistance, such as the ERC, provided to business entities would not be within the scope of International Accounting Standards 20, or IAS 20, Accounting for Government Grants and Disclosure of Government Assistance, but it may be applied by analogy under ASC 105-10-05-2.
 We accounted for the ERC as a government grant in accordance with IAS 20 by analogy under ASC 105-10-05-2.

 We recognized a $2.3 million ERC upon completion of an analysis providing reasonable assurance that we met the conditions set forth in the CARES Act and it was reasonably assured that we will receive the employee retention credit.
-We recorded the ERC in prepaid expenses and other current assets on our condensed consolidated balance sheet as of March 31, 2024 related to labor costs recognized during 2020 and 2021.
-The ERC was recorded in research and development expenses and general and administrative expenses proportionately in the manner in which the qualified wages
+We recorded the ERC in other long-term assets on our condensed consolidated balance sheet as of September 30, 2024 related to labor costs recognized during 2020 and 2021.
+The ERC was recorded in research and development expenses and general and administrative expenses proportionately in the manner in which the qualified wages and related costs were classified.
+We have filed for refunds of the ERC and as of the date of this Quarterly Report, we have not received any refunds.

 3. Marketable Securities and Fair Value Measurements